South-Bend-Code-School/pygame_lessons/docs/python/coming_soon.md

-# Player Class Mini Lesson Coming Soon
+# Python Mini Lessons Coming Soon

 In the meantime, play our game.